pianosnake/ad-inspector/README.md

+# Ad Inspector

-This Chrome extension can be used to inspect certain ad calls.
-The following ad types are supported:
+This Chrome extension can be used to inspect the following ad calls:

 - AOL Display Ads
 - YP beacon calls